mueller91/mueller91.github.io/_projects/creation.markdown

 </div>

 In 2017, the first <a href="https://arxiv.org/abs/1703.10135"> Tacotron System </a> opened up the world of audio deepfakes - computer genereated audio designed to mimic any given voice.
-In order to showcase this thread and sensititze the audience, we developed a deepfake system which can clone a target voice - and applied it to German chanellor Angela Merkel.
+In order to showcase this thread and sensitize the audience, we developed a deepfake system which can clone a target voice - and applied it to German chanellor Angela Merkel.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">